p2sr/SourceAutoRecord/README.md

 ### Demo Parser
 - `sar_time_demo [demo_name]` parses a demo and prints some useful information about it
-- Passing an empty string `sar_time_demo ""` will take the last demo from demo recorder or demo player
+  - Passing an empty string will take the last recorded demo from demo recorder or the last played demo from the demo player
 - `sar_time_demo_dev` prints demo's console commands and packets when using `sar_time_demo`
   - Use `con_log [file_name]` to export the extra data into a file
 - `sar_time_demos [demo_name] [demo_name2] [etc.]` parses multiple demos

 ### Session Timing
-- `sar_session` prints the current tick count since the server has loaded
+- `sar_session` prints current tick count since the server has loaded

 #### Summary
 - `sar_sum_here` starts saving the total tick count of each session